Jopp-gh/Obsidian-Dune84/Wiki/Keywords.md

  to add colors and icons to your folders, use this name convention :
 - `colorID keyword`= "1 Project"
-- `colorID JohnnyDecimalNumber folderName keyword`= "1 30 Test project"
+- `colorID JohnnyDecimalNumber folderName keyword`= "1 30 Test Project"

 ### Important

 Just make sure to add a valid number (single digit) in front of your folder name (must be the very first character of your folder name) from 0 - 9 followed by an `empty space` or `hyphen`
+Keywords are case sensitive, this means, if you add eg. "project" instead of eg "Project", then keywords won't apply icons.
+Check the folder-icons.css and make changes as you see fit.
+You can add or remove keywords, change to lowercase and change or remove icons.
+Find a list of available icons on top page of folder-icons.css